-Trump Mar-a-Lago residency backed by Palm Beach council president, but still no vote held
+Trump Mar-a-Lago residency backed by Palm Beach council president, 'no action' taken at this time

 TRUMP RESIDENCY AT MAR-A-LAGO BACKED BY PALM BEACH TOWN ATTORNEY

-Speaking with Fox News over the phone Wednesday, a representative for Palm Beach Mayor Gail Coniglio's office declined to comment when the town council might deliberate Trump's Mar-a-Lago stay further, stressing that the matter was just "up for discussion" Tuesday.
-She said the full recording of the meeting will be posted on the Town of Palm Beach website either Wednesday afternoon or Thursday.
+Speaking with Fox News over the phone on Wednesday, a representative for Palm Beach Mayor Gail Coniglio's office said the full recording of the meeting will be posted on the Town of Palm Beach website either Wednesday afternoon or Thursday.

 Philip Johnston, an attorney representing a group of residents called Preserve Palm Beach, asked the council Tuesday that he be allowed to give a fuller presentation in April – though council members did not give him a response either way.